 Almost everybody finds it difficult to recall certain things sometimes, but the gaslighter partner can make you believe that you have an extremely bad memory by using various tactics.
 For example, A woman shared that her ex-husband used to steal her keys to prevent her from leaving the home and then he used to emphasize that she does not remember anything as she always lost the keys.
-The gaslighter uses this phrase to make the victim question their judgements that eventually giving a stronger hold to the gaslighter over the victim.
+The gaslighter uses this phrase to make the victim question their judgements eventually giving a stronger hold to the gaslighter over the victim.

 13. “You are Careless”

 The partner who gaslights can make the other partner feel that he/she can not do anything alone.
 They often use this phrase to make them believe that they can not handle their daily chores, or other tasks effectively.
 This makes the victim dependent upon the gaslight partner.
-For example, a girl shared that her boyfriend used to steal her money, and manipulate her that she is not good at managing her finances.
+For example, a girl shared that her boyfriend used to steal her money, and manipulate her and that she is not good at managing her finances.
 Another girl shared that her boyfriend hide her mobile and told her that she is such a careless person.
 In reality, he hides her mobile for his dual purposes, i.e., from keeping her girlfriend away from her close relatives and friends and also from making her believe that she is a careless person.

 How To Avoid Gaslighting?